 - In this dark time two women, one peaceful and loving, the other violent and unforgiving, are drawn into a maelstrom of political intrigue, familial deception, and social upheaval.
 Together they face the ultimate test of faith.
 Their triumph will free them, and the nation; failure will put them at the mercy of the angel of death.

 I was particularly proud of that one.
 Unfortunately, it sells the world of the novel, more than the story of the novel.

 Then I took Holly Lisle’s online courses: How to Revise Your Novel and How to Write Sideways.
 Between those two courses, I learned the most valuable tool I’ll ever need as a writer: The Sentence.

 The Sentence Is Unique.

 The Sentence tells the story in a single sentence consisting of a protagonist, an antagonist, a conflict, a setting, and a hook.
-Holly recommends The Sentence be no more than 30 words in length. (there is lots more that Holly teaches about The Sentence, if you want to know more you’ll have to take one of her courses.
+Holly recommends The Sentence be no more than 30 words in length.
+(Holly teaches a lot more about The Sentence.
+Take one of her courses.
 You won’t regret it. )